cypress-io/cypress-documentation/source/guides/testing-strategies/amazon-cognito-authentication.md

 {% endnote %}

+{% note success Why authenticate programmatically? %}
+Typically logging in a user by authenticating via a third-party provider requires visiting login pages hosted on different domain in your app.
+Since each Cypress test is limited to visiting domains of the same origin, we can subvert visiting and testing third-party login pages by programmatically interacting with the third-party authentication API endpoints to login a user.

+{% endnote %}

 # What is Amazon Cognito?

 Amazon {% url "Cognito" https://aws.amazon.com/cognito %} is an authentication provider apart of {% url "Amazon Web Services (AWS)" https://aws.amazon.com %}.